 After termination, the depositary and its agents will do the following under the deposit agreement but nothing else: collect distributions on the deposited securities, sell rights and other property and deliver ordinary shares and other deposited securities upon cancellation of ADSs after payment of any fees, charges, taxes or other governmental charges.
 Six months or more after the date of termination, the depositary may sell any remaining deposited securities by public or private sale.
 After that, the depositary will hold the money it received on the sale, as well as any other cash it is holding under the deposit agreement, for the pro rata benefit of the ADS holders that have not surrendered their ADSs.
 It will not invest the money and has no liability for interest.
-After such sale, the deposit agreement except for our obligations to the depositary thereunder.
+After such sale, the depositary's only obligations will be to account for the money and other cash.
+After termination, we shall be discharged from all obligations under the deposit agreement except for our obligations to the depositary thereunder.